Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Ethics Statement and Reproducibility Statement

 \subsection{Reproducibility Statement}

 We have made extensive efforts to ensure reproducibility through comprehensive documentation and planned code release.
 Complete experimental details are provided in Section~\ref{sec:exp} and the appendix, with our PDDL-based scenario generation pipeline detailed in Section~\ref{sec:method}.
 Human annotation procedures are described in Appendix~\ref{app:human_rating} including inter-annotator agreement protocols and compensation details.
 Standard deviations for all reported metrics are provided in Appendix~\ref{tab:std_dev} to demonstrate result robustness, and example inputs for each evaluation tier are included in Sections~\ref{app:tier1_pddl} through~\ref{app:tier4_input} to facilitate exact replication.
 Upon acceptance, we will release the complete \datasetname~benchmark, evaluation scripts, and detailed documentation to enable full reproduction of our results.
-Codes and datasets will be released at \url{https://github.com/Graph-COM/EAPrivacy}.